slds-lmu/paper_2019_iml_measures/paper.md

   - one version with and one without interactions
   - categorical features with more 5 or so levels, only 3 df needed

+One of the measures describes the complexity of first-order model with the degrees of freedom.
+The other measure describes how big the higher-order portion of the model is, and with that kind of equating anything higher order as non-interpretable.

 ## First order ALE decomposition and SSE

 Use fanova decomposition, but with ALE.